spatie/docker/README.md

 #### Specify a remote docker host for execution

 You can set the host used for executing the container.
-The `docker` commandline accepts a daemon socket string.
+The `docker` command line accepts a daemon socket string.
 To connect to a remote docker host via ssh, use the syntax `ssh://username@hostname`.
 Note that the proper SSH keys will already need to be configured for this work.

 ```php
 $containerInstance = DockerContainer::create($imageName)